-A series of meetings were held to discuss and decide upon the allocation of responsibilities to staff and students, remuneration for the resource person, and IT support for hosting the webinar.
-The webinar was concluded by a panel discussion which gave an overall
+A series of meetings were held with BSSS to discuss and decide upon allocating responsibilities to staff and students, remuneration for the resource person, and IT support for hosting the webinar.
+The webinar gave an overall view of NEP 2020 as well as the issues with the implementation of NEP 2020.